msarava/Apside-Community/README.md

 ## Our proposal : Apside Community

-A tool that let a project manager to login and create its new project.
+A tool that let a project manager to login and create a new project.
 This platform let the project manager describe the problematic he/she's facing and how the project solve it :

 One could access other project achievment and progress threw a 'news feed', follow other project that would have interesting solution proposal in a favorites section and of course search for new ideas and other existing project threw a search tool.

+Linked with all collaboration tools, and accessing all workers ressources, Apside Community aims to become a centralised platform for decentrilised innovation process.

 ## The Team